david-beauchesne/ThesePhD/chapitre4/chap4.md

 \begin{figure}[H]
 \centering
 \includegraphics[width=0.9\columnwidth]{./Figures/ch4-si-marimekko.png}
-\caption{Frequency distribution of cumulative exposure (\textit{*i.e.*} sum of normalized driver intensity in each grid cell) and percent contribution of each driver to the frequency distribution of cumulative exposure in the Estuary and Gulf of St. Lawrence.}
+\caption{Frequency distribution of cumulative exposure (\textit{i.e.} sum of normalized driver intensity in each grid cell) and percent contribution of each driver to the frequency distribution of cumulative exposure in the Estuary and Gulf of St. Lawrence.}
 \label{ch4-marimekko}
 \end{figure}